tsikerdekis/michael.tsikerdekis.com/_pages/about.md

 I believe in balanced living—drawing energy from outdoor adventures with my family and immersive gaming experiences across all genres.
 This perspective informs my approach to problem-solving: staying grounded while embracing innovation.

 ### Collaboration
-Whether you're seeking academic collaboration, consulting on cybersecurity challenges, or exploring research partnerships, I'm open to meaningful professional connections.
+Whether you're seeking academic collaboration, consulting on cybersecurity challenges, security operations leadership, GRC implementation, or exploring research partnerships, I'm open to meaningful professional connections.

 > **For WWU Students or Prospective Students**
 > Interested in working on a research project (e.g., pursuing research in Forensics/Security and Social Computing) through graduate studies, independent study or otherwise?
 I am always on the lookout for dedicated undergraduate and graduate students that want to gain more experience and discover interesting things.
 [Contact me](/contact/)